Sexual differences in Jainism: Revered Jain Women

+Women as obstacles

 Yet at the same time, women - be they laywomen or nuns - are sometimes viewed in texts as sexual temptresses with nefarious goals.
 Indeed, while Jain monks are meant to control their sexual desires via their ascetic practices, the Sūtṛakrtāṅga-sūtra details how "a woman will tempt [a monk] to a comfortable couch or bed" by seductive means.
 Women are sometimes presented in texts as cat-like predators who prevent Jain monks from achieving their lofty spiritual goals.
 Unlike their lay counterparts, references to Jain nuns within the texts about monastic conduct are notably absent.
 This lack of representation of female mendicants in the textual tradition, argues Sethi, is an act of historic erasure that denies women equal opportunity in renunciate activities and leaves the Jain spiritual worldview solely within the domain of male practitioners.
-Ironically, while nuns are sometimes characterized as being dangerous sexual agents in Jain texts, the same women must also protect their chastity from "potential molesters and rapists as well as her own self."
+Ironically, while nuns are sometimes characterized as being dangerous sexual agents in Jain texts, the same women must also protect their chastity from "potential molesters and rapists as well as her own self".

 Still, in spite of these negative representations of women, there remain many other examples of women as heroic mothers, wise and nonviolent goddesses, and chaste exemplars within the literary tradition that offers an alternative, and positive, vision of women within Jainism.